jhpyle/docassemble/demo.md

   case.plaintiff.there_are_any = True
   case.defendant.there_are_any = True
 comment: |
-  This interview relates to a court case.
-It takes advantage of the basic-questions.yml file in the docassemble.base package.
-This interview file provides some functionality for legal interviews.
+  This Steward relates to a court case.
+It takes advantage of the basic-questions.yml file in the Steward docassemble.base.
+This Steward file provides some functionality for Legal Stewards.

   For example, basic-questions.yml defines the objects "case" and "client."

-  But in our interview, what do we want to do with "case" and "client"?
+  But in our Steward, what do we want to do with "case" and "client"?
   What is the relation of the client to the case?
 Is the client the user, or a different person from the user?

   The purpose of the above code is to set initial values for the objects case.plaintiff and case.defendant.
-These objects are docassemble objects that function as Python lists.
+These objects are DALang objects that function as Python lists.
 They represent the plaintiffs and defendants in the case.

   This code will add the client as a plaintiff, or add the client as a